seanpmaxwell/Typescript-Best-Practices/README.md

 ```

 #### *Configured-functions* nuances
-- Because areas of a file above the **Functions** section maybe depend on configured-functions (but they are not hoisted), a common practice is to wrap them with helper function-declarations when hoisting is needed.
+- Because areas of a file above the **Functions** section may depend on configured-functions (but they are not hoisted), a common practice is to wrap them with helper function-declarations when hoisting is needed.
 This allows us to keep our file clean by keeping all functions (other than value-factory-functions of course) together in one section.
 - Here is the recommended way to do this in more detail:
-  - Place configured-functions above all functions declarations in the **Functions** section, and separate them with a *section-separator* if you have both.
+  - Place configured-functions above all function declarations in the **Functions** section, and separate them with a *section-separator* if you have both.
   - Create a *hoist* helper function which accepts a configured-function's name and returns it with a switch-case.
   - If a configured-function does not need to be hoisted, you do not need a switch case for it.